npavlicek/vk_pbr_renderer/README.md

 A simple PBR renderer written in CPP using Vulkan.
 May expand into something more in the future, or just be used as boilerplate for other projects.
 Still in its early stages.

+## Demo

 ## Dependencies

 - ImGui \[User Interface] - included as a submodule.
 Compiled and linked together with the project.
 - TinyObjLoader \[Model Loading] - header is included in the `src/include` folder.
 - stb_image \[Texture Loading] - same as above.
 - GLFW \[Window Manager] - must be compiled and installed.
 Place headers into a top level `include` directory next to the `src` folder.
 Lib file can be placed in a top level `lib` folder.
+If using Linux, just install GLFW from source using CMake and you should be set.
 - Vulkan \[Graphics API] - installed through the VulkanSDK installer.
 - Vulkan Memory Allocator \[Vulkan Memory Management] - Can be installed seperately or through the VulkanSDK.
 - GLM \[Matrix Math] - headers can be downloaded and placed in a top level `include/GLM` directory next to `src`.
 Or you can download these as a part of the VulkanSDK.